Bart Mellish

 Bart John Mellish (born 25 April 1983) is an Australian politician.
-He has been an Australian Labor Party member of the Queensland Legislative Assembly since 2017, representing the electorate of Aspley.
+He has been a Labor member of the Queensland Legislative Assembly since 2017, representing the electorate of Aspley.

+Early life and career

 Born in Toowoomba, Queensland, Mellish completed his tertiary education at the University of Southern Queensland completing a Bachelor of Science and post-graduate certificate in Environmental Management, as well as completing a Master of Business Administration, specialising in Environmental Management.
 Before entering politics, he was a transport and economic policy advisor, environmental consultant, rail consultant and policy advisor, and Chief of Staff to Senator Anthony Chisholm.

+Political career

 Mellish was elected to the Legislative Assembly at the 2017 state election, defeating former Newman Government minister Tracy Davis with a 4.3% swing.
 He was re-elected at the 2020 election, defeating LNP candidate and former Brisbane City Councillor Amanda Cooper with a 4% swing, increasing his margin to 5.4%.
 After his re-election, Mellish was promoted to the position of Assistant Minister to the Premier for Veterans' Affairs, Trade and COVID Economic Recovery.

+In September 2021 Mellish was one of three Labor Members of the Legislative Assembly to vote against the Voluntary Assisted Dying Bill 2021.
+Members had been permitted to exercise a conscience vote on the Bill, which ultimately passed.

-Mellish assumed two additional ministries – Transport and Main Roads, and Digital Services – in December 2023.
+Following the appointment of Steven Miles as Premier of Queensland in December 2023, Mellish joined the Cabinet of Queensland as Minister for Transport and Main Roads, and Minister for Digital Services in the Miles ministry.

 Mellish was re-elected for a third term in 2024, with a 0.04% margin of victory.
+Following the defeat of the Labor Party at the election, Mellish became the Shadow Minister for Transport and Main Roads and Shadow Minister for Veterans in the Queensland State Opposition.

+Mellish is a member of the Labor Right faction of the Australian Labor Party.